UiharuKazari2008/MuginoCSS/README.md

 ![My image](https://github.com/UiharuKazari2008/MuginoCSS/blob/master/img/MuginoCCS.jpg)
 # MuginoCSS
-Mugino CUDA Super Scaler is a batch image scaler that uses Waifu2x CSS comes with EMPH, this allows you to 2x items from 20K(longest edge)!
+Mugino CUDA Super Scaler is a batch/project image scaler that uses Waifu2x, MCSS comes with EMPH which breaks up very large images into small chunks that are scaled and then recomplied, this allows you to 2x items from 20K(longest edge) to 40K!!

 ## Prerequisites
 1. Linux ( I am running Ubuntu 14.04.3 LTS)